Wind-WindKids/winding/samples/sophieandwind/frost.md

 @right: image, portrait-oriented
-Sophie’s eGull, high-wing monoplane, on a runway, roll before take off, view from behind — the eGull is rolling away, right wing slightly higher than left, right wheel off the ground.
+Sophie’s eGull, high-wing monoplane, on a runway, roll before takeoff, view from behind — the eGull is rolling away, right wing slightly higher than left, right wheel off the ground.
 It is not dramatic.

 --
 dragon_takeover: spread, landscape-oriented